lesleycw/Agility2020-301-Federation/close.rst

 Setting up an AzureAD Developer Account
 ---------------------------------------

-The following are is informational purposes only and maybe subject to change based on Microsoft.
+The following steps are for informational purposes only and maybe subject to change based on Microsoft.

 +----------------------------------------------------------------------------------------------+
 | 1.
 Navigate to the following URL to begin the process then follow the prompts as shown       |